MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-2-Agency-Rules-Practice-Procedure/subpart-C-Rules-General-Applicability-Hearing-Requests-Petitions-To-Intervene-Availability-Documents-Selection-Specific-Hearing-Procedures-Presiding-Officer-Powers-General-Hearing-Management-NRC-Adjudicatory-Hearings/section-2.390.md

 (2) If the Commission denies a request for withholding under this section, it will provide the submitter with a statement of reasons for that determination.
 This decision will specify the date, which will be a reasonable time thereafter, when the document will be available at the NRC Web site, *http://www.nrc.gov.* The document will not be returned to the submitter.

-(3) Whenever a submitter desires to withdraw a document from Commission consideration, it may request return of the document, and the document will be returned unless the information -
+(3) Whenever a submitter desires to withdraw a document from Commission consideration, it may request return of the document, and the document will be returned unless the information—

 (i) Forms part of the basis of an official agency decision, including but not limited to, a rulemaking proceeding or licensing activity;